zorael/kameloso/README.md

 kameloso | Reddit post: https://www.reddit.com/r/programming/comments/7o2tcw/dmd_20780_has_been_released
 ```

-Send `help` to the bot in a private query message for a summary of available bot commands, and `help [plugin] [command]` for a brief description of a specific one.
-Mind that commands defined as *regular expressions* will not be shown, due to technical reasons.
+Send `help` to the bot in a private message for a summary of available bot commands, and `help [plugin] [command]` for a brief description of a specific one.
+Mind that commands defined as *regular expressions* cannot be shown, due to technical reasons.

 The *prefix* character (here "`!`") is configurable; refer to your generated configuration file.
 Common alternatives are `.` and `~`, making it `.note` and `~quote` respectively.